-Raashida Khan (Raashi) is not your typical 50-year old South African Indian Muslim living in Johannesburg.
+Raashida Khan (Raashi) is not your typical 50-something year old South African Indian Muslim living in Johannesburg.
 She was born in Durban, her favourite city where she lived for the first twenty-seven years of her life.
 She studied at the University of KwaZulu Natal qualifying with BA Hons (Economic History).
 Raashida worked at a bank before marrying and moving to Gauteng where she worked as a project manager at NGOs, and in client service at several marketing and advertising agencies.
 She loves books and reading and has always wanted to write fiction.
-Raashida has been married for twenty-two years and has two sons, aged 19 and 17.
+Raashida has been married for twenty-four years and has two sons, aged 21 and 19.

 A content creator, copywriter, editor and proof reader by day, she is as passionate about being an author, poet, wife, mother and friend – a unicorn that does exist.
 As a caring, compassionate and empathetic person who loves observing people and life, she is a storyteller of note.
 She would like to be remembered as ‘never boring’.